konflux-ci/architecture/ADR/adr-0006-log-conventions.md

 ### 5. Where it came from?

 Use the key `kind` with possible resource kind values determined by the component team.
-For example, for HAS this can be `CDQ, Application, Component`, etc.
+For example, for HAS this can be `CDQ`, `Application`, `Component`, etc.

 Use the key `resource` with the name of the resource being acted upon.